Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 "They can’t hold us forever."

 "Nope!
 But we’re not running circles ‘round these guys, either…" she watched the feed for a while longer, then her hands darted over the controls, giving the drones a series of instructions.
-"I’ll...just make sure *these* containers sit in the back.
+"I’ll... just make sure *these* containers sit in the back.
 Just in case."

 Bruuk nodded agreeably.
 "I’d better get cookin’.
 See ‘ya at dinner."